aws/karpenter-provider-aws/website/content/en/v0.32/concepts/nodeclasses.md

 ## spec.instanceProfile

-`InstanceProfile` is an optional field and is necessary to tell Karpenter which identity nodes from this `EC2NodeClass` should assume.
-You must specify one of `role` or `instanceProfile` when creating a Karpenter `EC2NodeClasss`.
-If you use the `instanceProfile` field instead of `role`, Karpenter will not manage the InstanceProfile on your behalf.
+`InstanceProfile` is an optional field and tells Karpenter which IAM identity nodes should assume.
+You must specify one of `role` or `instanceProfile` when creating a Karpenter `EC2NodeClass`.
+If you use the `instanceProfile` field instead of `role`, Karpenter will not manage the InstanceProfile on your behalf; instead, it expects that you have pre-provisioned an IAM instance profile and assigned it a role.

+You can provision and assign a role to an IAM instance profile using [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-instanceprofile.html) or by using the [`aws iam create-instance-profile`](https://docs.aws.amazon.com/cli/latest/reference/iam/create-instance-profile.html) and [`aws iam add-role-to-instance-profile`](https://docs.aws.amazon.com/cli/latest/reference/iam/add-role-to-instance-profile.html) commands in the CLI.

 {{% alert title="Note" color="primary" %}}